ebassi/graphene/README.md

 Then use `pacman` to set up the build environment by installing the necessary prerequisites for your target.
 For all build systems, you will need a standard development environment and the appropriate native toolchain.
-You also need a Python interpreter for introspection builds, which are the default.
+You also need a Python interpreter for Meson and introspection builds, which are the default.

     $ pacman -S base-devel
-    $ pacman -S python3      # for introspection
+    $ pacman -S python3
-    $ pacman -S mingw-w64-x86_64-toolchain  # only MINGW64 target
-    $ pacman -S mingw-w64-i686-toolchain    # only MINGW32 target

-If you're using GNU Autotools, you don't need to do anything more.
-Autotools is part of the `base-devel` group.

-If you want to try Meson, install the appropriate native package:

     $ pacman -S mingw-w64-x86_64-meson   # only MINGW64 target
     $ pacman -S mingw-w64-i686-meson     # only MINGW32 target